mehreenjunaid23/Emotion-Classification-Machine-Learning/README.md

 matplotlib

 # Data
-The dataset used for this project should be organized as follows:
+The dataset used for this project was "emotion detection" from Kaggle and should be organized as follows:

 data/
     train/